caleb531/play-song/README.md

 ### Playing a song

 To play an individual song, use the `play` keyword.
-Songs matching your query will populate the list of results.
+Songs which match your query will populate the list of results.
 Choosing a song from the list will play that song once.

 Alternatively, for a more refined search, use the `playsong` keyword.
 Songs *whose names* match your query will populate the list of results.
 Choosing a song from the list will also play that song once.